-Cambodia is a region of Southeast Asia, and its borders touch Vietnam, Laos and Thailand before diving into the Gold of Thailand.
-182,000 km² of land is home to 15.8 million inhabitants, 33% of whom are under 15 years old.
-The capital, Phnom Penh, is located in southern Cambodia and a few hours by bus from Ho Chi Minh, Vietnam's economic capital.
+Cambodia is a country of Southeast Asia bordering Vietnam, Laos and Thailand before diving into the Gold of Thailand.
+182,000 km² of land is home for 15.8 million inhabitants, 33% of whom are under 15 years old.
+The capital, Phnom Penh, is located in the South of Cambodia and is reachable in a few hours bus-travel from Ho Chi Minh, Vietnam's economic capital.

 This monarchy, led by King Norodom Sihamoni since 2005, ranks 143rd on the human development index.
-The average salary is $120 and more and more international companies are going to this country as part of their internationalization, thanks in particular to low labour costs.
+The average salary is $120 and more and more international companies are going to this country as part of their internationalization, thanks to particularly low labour costs.

-Some sites listed as UNESCO World Heritage Sites, including Angkor and the time of Perah Vihear.
+Some sites are known as UNESCO World Heritage Sites, including Angkor and the Temple of Perah Vihear.

 The economy of Cambodia

-Since the return to calm in the 1990s, the situation has improved significantly in many areas (legislation, road network, mine clearance, international relations, etc.).
+Since the 1990s, the situation is more stable and has improved significantly in many areas (legislation, road network, mine clearance, international relations, etc.).

-With a growth rate of around 7% and inflation of around 3% in 2017, the World Bank has reclassified Cambodia as a "middle-income" country.
-However, it remains one of the least developed in ASEAN, still marked by high levels of inequality.
-Moreover, the country is very strongly "dollarized" and enjoys good monetary stability, even if the banking sector, where almost all deposits are in dollars, remains highly dependent on the exchange rate.
+With a growth rate of 7,2% and an approximated inflation rate of 3% in 2018, the World Bank reclassified Cambodia as a "middle-income" country.
+However, it remains one of the least developed countries in ASEAN, which still bears the marks of high levels of inequality.
+The country is very strongly "dollarized" and enjoys good monetary stability, even if the banking sector highly depends on the exchange rate because all deposits are in dollars.

-- Industry: it is mainly based on textiles and shoe manufacturing.
-Textiles alone employ around 700,000 people and are the main driver of growth.
+- Industry : it is mainly based on the textile industry and shoe manufacturing.
+Textile industry employs near 700,000 people and is the main growth driver.

-- Tourism: the boom is spectacular and is expected to continue.
-The Chinese are second only to the Vietnamese among Asian visitors, but they have become the government's priority target.
-About 5.5 million tourists visited Cambodia in 2017, a 10% increase over the previous year.
+- Tourism: the boom is remarkable and is expected to continue.
+Among Asian visitors, the Vietnamese and the Chinese predominate even if the Chinese have become the government's priority target.
+About 5.5 million tourists visited Cambodia in 2017; a 10% increase over the previous year.
 For the time being, this dynamism is mainly linked to Angkor.